 The sale of million-dollar HDB did not slow down.
 In September 2022 alone, HDB recorded another 45 million-dollar HDB flats transaction, more than the 33 million-dollar flats transacted in August 2022.

-Rising HDB prices coupled with the rising-interest rates over the last year for home loans are a cause of concern as people may run into difficulties servicing their home loans or even default on mortgage payments.
+Rising HDB prices, and rising interest rates over the last year for home loans, are a cause of concern as people may have difficulties servicing their home loans or even default on mortgage payments.

 Property Cooling Measures